jaysteele13/emotion_detection_model_mbnv1/README.md

 I have been lucky enough to have been given access to **[Kelvin2](https://ni-hpc.github.io/nihpc-documentation/Connecting%20to%20Kelvin2/)**.
 A high performance cluster to aid in training and processing my model.

+The tuning process is inspired by the state-of-the-art paper *[Patt-Lite](https://arxiv.org/abs/2306.09626)*, with adjustments made to certain tuning layers and hyperparameters.

 ## Accuracy and Context to the Problem

 I highest accuracy I achieved was **68.9%** which is **.3%** greater than the maximum accuracy the dataset creator achieved.